 - Performances

-- Workshops, classes, and camps that include a performance or exhibition that is open to and marketed to tourists
+- Workshops and classes that include a performance or exhibition that is open to and marketed to tourists.

 Eligible Expenses

-- Administrative and creative costs incurred in the preparation and implementation of cultural activities that are open to and marketed to tourists (including artists’ salaries)
+- Administrative and creative costs incurred in the preparation and implementation of cultural activities that are open to and marketed to tourist (including staff hours, contractor costs, and artist salaries)

 - Insurance costs